Martingale Betting Progression

 The Mathematical Truth

-Example: Win $5 on 95% of sessions, lose $500 on 5% of sessions.
-Net result over 100 sessions: 95 × $5 - 5 × $500 = -$2,025.
+Net over 100 sessions: 95 x $5 - 5 x $500 = -$2,025.

 When to Use Martingale

-- Entertainment value: Enjoy the thrill of doubling bets
+- Entertainment value — enjoy the thrill of doubling bets

-- Short-term goals: Need to turn $100 into $120 fast (accept high risk)
+- Short-term goals — turn $100 into $120 (accept high risk)

-- Long-term play: House edge compounds over time
+- Long-term play — house edge compounds over time

 Frequently Asked Questions